Choosing a Care Home guide provides useful tips

 - Go to the ‘show round’ without your loved one initially to ensure your first impressions our good before they visit.

 Paying for the care of your loved one is a big commitment and will require sound financial planning.
-Keep on top of this from the start to ensure fees are within your budget and there are no surprises later.
+Keep on top of this from the start to ensure care fees are within your budget and there are no surprises later.

 - Check the literature you receive includes fees.
 If they are not clear, then clarify this at the initial meeting.

-- Confirm whether the fees listed are the total amount, whether they increase on a year-by-year basis, and if so, by how much.
+- Confirm whether the care fees listed are the total amount, whether they increase on a year-by-year basis, and if so, by how much.

-Every good care home should produce a comprehensive care plan detailing everything about the resident, from care to dietary needs.
+Every good care home should produce a comprehensive individual care plan detailing everything about the resident, from care to dietary needs.

 - Check the care home will produce a personal care plan and ensure you are involved in the compilation of this.